How I Got 5 More Minutes with My Mom

 If one of your blog posts is chosen to be “Rockstar’d”, it’s kind of a big deal.

 And that very morning, it had happened to me.
-Holy cow, was that a crazy feeling.
+Holy cow, was that an amazing feeling.

 Seriously, my entire body started to tingle, it was so surreal.